 Tides in the Philippines vary from diurnal (high tide occurs once a day) to semi-diurnal (high tide occurs twice a day), depending on the location and date as illustrated in Figure 2.2-49.
 Up to Day Four in the figure, there are two high tides and two low tides per day (semi-diurnal); after which, the tides become diurnal again.
-The Mean Higher High Water (MHHW) corresponds to the average of all higher high tide (during diurnal seasons) levels, while the Mean High Water corresponds to the average of all high tides (including the lower high tide).
+The Mean Higher High Water (MHHW) corresponds to the average of all higher high tide (during semi-diurnal seasons) and high tide (during diurnal seasons) levels, while the Mean High Water corresponds to the average of all high tides (including the lower high tide).
 The corresponding MLLW and MLW follow the same principle.